About Psychology Tools

 Psychology Tools was founded in 2008 and since that time has grown to be trusted by tens of thousands of psychologists, counsellors, therapists, social workers and clinicians around the world.
 Developed by highly qualified psychologists our library of resources is designed to give you everything you need to deliver great therapy.
 We pay particular attention to the theory underpinning the resources we create in order to assist clinicians in creating strong theory-practice links.
 Our resources are organized intuitively, and are available in a variety of formats because we know that you and your clients learn and work in different ways.

-Dr Matthew Whalley is a clinical psychologist and director of Psychology Tools.
-His main clinical interests are working with survivors of trauma, and the development of psychological resources to help clinicians to deliver effective therapy.
+Dr Matthew Whalley is a clinical psychologist and founder of Psychology Tools.
+His principle clinical interests are working with survivors of trauma, and the development of psychological resources to help clinicians to deliver effective therapy.
 He has held clinical posts in primary, community, and tertiary settings within the National Health Service, including a position in a leading specialist trauma service.
 He maintains a small private practice.

-Prior to clinical training Dr Whalley completed a PhD and postdoctoral work at University College London, conducting neuroimaging research at the FIL in Queens Square, as well as the University of Pittsburgh MR Research Center.
-His research includes exploration of psychological approaches to pain management, autobiographical memory in survivors of trauma, and cognitive behavioral approaches to dizziness.
-His current focus is the development of resources to assist clinicians to deliver high-quality evidence-based therapy.
+Prior to clinical training Matthew completed a PhD and postdoctoral work at University College London, conducting neuroimaging research at the FIL in Queens Square, as well as the University of Pittsburgh MR Research Center.
+His research includes exploration of psychological approaches to pain management, autobiographical memory in survivors of trauma, pharmacological manipulation of suggestibility, and cognitive behavioral approaches to dizziness.

 Dr Lotte Meteyard | Director